 For items submitted that are of high dollar value (exceeding an estimated $100,000) and are not protected by any owner’s insurance, we will ask the owner to agree to, in a document we will prepare, a “limit of value” in order to accommodate the value in our insured inventory.

-For items submitted that are of high dollar value (exceeding an estimated $100,000) and listed in an insurance policy, we shall ask the client to have their agency provide us with a Certificate of Insurance naming Mckay Lodge Conservation Laboratory as “Additional Named Insured.”
-This is customary practice for museums.
+For items submitted that are of high dollar value (exceeding an estimated $100,000) and listed in an insurance policy, we shall ask the client to have their agency provide us with a Certificate of Insurance naming McKay Lodge Conservation Laboratory as “Additional Named Insured.”
+This is customary practice for museum loans.

-Our climate control cargo vans are available for pick-up and deliveries of clients’ art works and objects, as well as for bringing equipment and personnel to your site.
+For your convenience, our climate control cargo vans are available for pick-ups and deliveries of clients’ art works and objects, as well as for bringing equipment and personnel to your site.
 Our trucks, trailers and drivers are maintained in full compliance with the Federal Motor Carrier Safety Administration regulations and are DOT registered and inspected.
 We also provide crating services.

 McKay Lodge Art Conservation Laboratory abides by the Code of Ethics and Guidelines for Practice set forth by the American Institute for Conservation of Historic and Artistic Works (AIC).
 You are encouraged to read these documents available on the AIC website:

 Registrations and Examinations Explained